Do Construction Distributions Shape Formal Language Learning In German BabyLMs?: Constructions in children's input

-Although CDS features such a skewed construction distribution, written language aimed at children, i.e., in the form of children's books, is characterized by a much higher rate of canonical SV(X)-constructions than found in CDS \cite{cameron-faulkner2013comparison}.
-In contrast, questions rarely occur in books.
+Although CDS features such a skewed construction distribution, written language aimed at children, e.g., in children's books, is characterized by a much higher rate of canonical SV(X)-constructions than CDS \cite{cameron-faulkner2013comparison}.
+Questions rarely occur in books.
 CDS produced in shared book reading presents a middle-ground --- it contains more complex and SV(X)-constructions than regular CDS, but less than book text alone \cite{noble2018keeping}.
-They argue that shared reading therefore plays an important role in moving children from early, isolated traces of linguistic knowledge to a rich mental language system.
+They argue that shared reading therefore, plays an important role in moving children from early, isolated traces of linguistic knowledge to a rich mental language system.
 This also aligns with the findings by \citet{bunzeck2024richness}, who show that the distribution of constructions in CDS varies with situation type (toyplay features most questions, meal sessions beget more imperatives, shared book reading features more complex constructions) and child age (questions and imperatives become less frequent with age).
 They suggest that CDS is therefore adapted to support children's cognitive and linguistic development.
 Yet, as corpus studies are necessarily descriptive and cannot establish causal/mechanistic connections on their own (e.g. what would happen if a child never hears CDS), it remains questionable if this is actually true.
+Here, the potential of LMs trained on little data becomes apparent for constructionist approaches: they allow controlled experiments with different kinds of input data, which can serve as additional evidence for effects hypothesized from corpus data.